iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Completeness, Convergence in Banach Space.md

 - The norm $\Vert \cdot\Vert_\infty$ will have to be a norm.
 This is easy, we skip this part.
 - The underlying metric space is complete.
 We show this part.

 Recall that a metric space is complete when every Cauchy sequences converges to a point that is in the space.
 To show that we need that the limit of the sequence to be bounded as well, and it exists as a real number too.
-See [[Examples of Incomplete, Complete Metrics Space]], Example 3
+See [[Examples for Metric Space]], Example 3